rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 When an export function encounters an error sending data it can call `SetRetryData(payload []byte)` on the Context.
 This will store the data for later retry.
 If the application service is stop and then restarted while stored data hasn't been successfully exported, the export retry will resume once the service is up and running again.

+!!! note
-> *Note: It is important that export functions return an error and stop pipeline execution* after the call to `SetRetryData`.
+    It is important that export functions return an error and stop pipeline execution* after the call to `SetRetryData`.
 See [HTTPPost](https://github.com/edgexfoundry/app-functions-sdk-go/blob/master/pkg/transforms/http.go) function in SDK as an example

 When the `RetryInterval` expires, the function pipeline will be re-executed starting with the export function that saved the data.
 The saved data will be passed to the export function which can then attempt to resend the data.

+!!! note
-> *NOTE: The export function will receive the data as it was stored, so it is important that any transformation of the data occur in functions prior to the export function.
-The export function should only export the data that it receives.*
+    The export function will receive the data as it was stored, so it is important that any transformation of the data occur in functions prior to the export function.
+The export function should only export the data that it receives.

 One of three out comes can occur after the export retried has completed.